mia-platform/documentation/docs/marketplace/add_to_marketplace/declarative_marketplace.md

 ### Creation of the repository

-Imagine you already have some Marketplace items and their relative file manifest, ready to be deployed to the Console.
+Imagine you already have some Marketplace items and their related file manifests, ready to be deployed to the Console.

 Create a repository on your Git Provider, and add the item files following this structure: